Mathematical methods in region-based theories of space: the case of Whitehead points: The informal construction

 \section{The informal construction}

 Observe that the data you receive through your senses, concerning the spatial entities, contain various objects that we may collectively call \emph{regions}.
 Both the laptop on your desk and the courtyard you see from the window of your office are regions, chunks of space.
 Those chunks are related to each other in various ways, of which two seem to be the most general: (a) one region may be part of another, as the screen is part of the laptop, (b) two regions may touch each other, as in the case of the laptop and the surface of the desk, or can be separated, like the pen in your backpack and the cup of coffee standing next to your left hand.
-We have the idea of points as shrinking regions in the space, and we decide to capture this vague idea through the aforementioned concepts.
+Next to these, we have the idea of points as precise locations in space.
+On the other hand, these can be represented as collections of shrinking regions in space, tapering down to the precise locations.
+One of the main driving forces of region-based theories is to capture this vague idea through parthood and contact.